 Clearly, he is an unconventional character, but it must be said in the experience of Foggy Notions, he is easy-going, forthcoming and giving with his time.
 And he doesn’t care what you or I think of him.
 Not one bit.

-The first time I interviewed Albini after the release of the first Shellac album At Action Park in 1994, I asked him if he was in any way concerned that some people might’nt give his new venture a chance because of his notoriety.
+The first time I interviewed Albini, after the release of Shellac’s debut album At Action Park in 1994, I asked him if he was in any way concerned that some people might not give his new venture a chance because of his notoriety.
 “It is a professional hazard of being a loud mouth and straightforward with my opinions,” he answered.
 “I could be extremely modest and try to preserve an artificial camaraderie with a bunch of people, but it would be futile.
 If you are really honest with people you’re never at a loss for words.
 That could be the single biggest reason that people have trouble with me as a personality.
 They don’t like any of their notions to be challenged.
 If someone asks me what I think, I’m not too shy to tell him.
 Most folks are much more judgemental and spiteful than I am.
 They just don’t have that side of their character made public.
 It is a matter of tempering an unconventional attitude to music with a little straightforward plain English.”